 Now glue your curved rectangle piece onto the box lid.
 It attaches with the unglued tabs on both the bottom and the side.
 Pay attention that your rectangle’s curves are positioned properly on the curves of the box lid.

 At this point, you should have a finished box lid!

 Repeat the folding and gluing process for the bottom of the box, which is identical to the top except for the extra heart piece.

 Put your box lid on your box and enjoy!

 Get my free cut files for the 3D Paper Heart Box

-I think this would make a wonderful box for a special gift.
-If you make a 3D heart box, I’d love to see it.
+If you make a paper heart box, I’d love to see it.
 Feel free to send a photo to me at [email protected] or tag me on social media with #jennifermaker.